 - Contusion – A contusion is a bruise or bleeding on the brain.

 - Coup-contrecoup injury – This injury occurs when the force of a blow moves the brain across the inside of the skull, where it strikes both at the point of impact and on the opposite side of the head.

 - Second-impact syndrome – Second-impact syndrome is used to describe when a second brain injury is sustained before the symptoms of a previous brain injury have healed.

-- Penetrating injury – A penetrating injury is the result of the impact from an object forcing hair, skin, bone, or the object itself into the brain.
+- Penetrating injury – A penetrating injury results from the impact of an object forcing hair, skin, bone, or the object itself into the brain.

 Common Causes of Work-Related Brain Injuries

-Unfortunately, work-related brain injuries are common and occur across all professions—even those that are seemingly safe.
+Unfortunately, work-related brain injuries are common and occur across all professions—even those that are "safe".
 The Bureau of Labor Statistics reported more than 91,000 job-related traumatic head injuries in 2015.
 Some of the common causes of TBIs on the job include: